Arborfield

 The Arborfield Hall estate was offered for sale in 1855 and again in 1919, 1924 and 1926, and by 1919 it included property along Church Lane.
 The Church lost its Reading Room, which wasn't originally intended to have been put in the sales.
 A separate furniture sale was held in 1926, as advertised here.

 Carter's Hill Farm was sold in 1919.
-Most of the land is now owned by Reading University, while the buildings have been sold and in some cases converted into dwellings.
+Most of the agricultural land is now owned by the University of Reading, while the buildings have been sold and in some cases converted into dwellings.

 Arborfield Court was sold in 1916, and a Furniture Auction was held in October.
 A year later, Arborfield Grange was sold in 1917, and its Furniture Auction was held in the summer.